We consider all applicants for the full-time PhD program who meet the following requirements:

 - Transcript(s) from all undergraduate and graduate institutions attended

-- GRE general test scores (required) and relevant GRE subject test scores (optional)
+- GRE general test scores (required) and relevant GRE subject test scores (optional).
+Note: PME will not be accepting GRE scores in any form for admission during the 2020-2021 academic year application cycle.

 - TOEFL test results that meet the requirements of the University of Chicago (required for non-native English speakers only)